 Sugar maples line the drive; their leaves blaze orange for Penn State homecoming.
 Step outside for a walk down paths winding through meadows.
 Visit the art studio and gallery.

 Randy Hudson, an architect, and Cynthia Nixon Hudson, an artist, have owned and operated vacation lodgings in Kennebunkport, Maine, and in the Hamptons.
 They bought nine acres of land outside State College in 1990, where Randy designed their house and Cynthia’s studio.
 They opened Hudson House as a Bed and Breakfast in 2004.
 Randy, a Penn State and Columbia University graduate, was born in New York City and grew up in State College as a professor’s kid.
+He designs homes and other projects through his practice.
 Cynthia, originally from Rochester, NY, is an alumna of Dickinson College and Penn State.
-They have two sons, two daughters-in-law, and two grandchildren.
+They have two sons, two daughters-in-law, and four grandchildren.
 Charlie, a poodle mix, hails from Bellefonte.
 He’s amiable, hypoallergenic and assists with hosting duties as required.